Carnarvon Wanderers F.C.: Cup entries

-In 1886-87, the club entered the FA Cup and the Welsh Cup for the only time.
-In the latter, the club beat Portmadoc 3-1 in the first round, before the club made its FA Cup bow, in which it was drawn away to Stoke.
-For half-an-hour, the Wanderers kept Stoke out, with the home fans shouting such encouragement as "Play up Stoke or these Welshmen will give you a surprise if you don’t mind", but the Wanderers goalkeeper John Davies then had his wrist broken by a kick, and Stoke rattled in ten easy goals.
-The Wanderers scored a consolation when the Stoke goalkeeper Rowley had gone upfield to see if he too could score.
-Nevertheless, the Wanderes' back Griffith Davies impressed Stoke so much that the club asked him to guest for them against Preston North End.
+In 1886–87, the club entered the FA Cup and the Welsh Cup for the only time.
+In the first round of the latter, the club beat Portmadoc 3–1 in the first round, but in the first round of the former, lost away to Stoke.
+For half-an-hour, the Wanderers kept Stoke out, with the home fans shouting such encouragement as "Play up Stoke or these Welshmen will give you a surprise if you don't mind", but the Wanderers goalkeeper John Davies then had his wrist broken by a kick, and Stoke rattled in ten easy goals.
+The Wanderers scored a consolation goal when the Stoke goalkeeper Rowley had gone upfield to see if he too could score.
+Nevertheless, the Wanderers' back Griffith Davies impressed Stoke so much that the club asked him to guest for them against Preston North End.
 The club stopped off at Chester on the way back to visit the theatre.

 The club was scheduled to meet Bangor in the third round of the Welsh Cup (having received a bye in the second), but pulled out of a friendly due to take place after the FA Cup tie; ostensibly because of injuries from the Stoke match, and possibly because of a fear of violence after some fractious encounters with the Bangorians.
 The situation had deteriorated to the extent that the Wanderers secretary, John Humphreys, made a public plea to spectators.

-The plea worked to an extent that the Wanderers played a friendly at Bangor the next month and "were grandly treated" by the spectators, who were obviously pleased that Bangor won 8-3, and Humphreys wrote to the local press commending the treatment the Wanderers had received at Bangor.
-The Wanderers beat another Bangor side (Olympic) 11-0 soon afterwards, and the Wanderers again won the local Boxing Day tournament.
+The plea worked to an extent that the Wanderers played a friendly at Bangor the next month and "were grandly treated" by the spectators, who were obviously pleased that Bangor won 8–3, and Humphreys wrote to the local press commending the treatment the Wanderers had received at Bangor.
+The Wanderers beat another Bangor side (Olympic) 11–0 soon afterwards, and the Wanderers again won the local Boxing Day tournament.
 There was however some controversy over the tournament, with Caernarfon officials reportedly favouring the Caernarfon sides, the Wanderers' play being described as "a disgrace to football and anywhere but on their own ground would be publicly execrated".

-When the tie took place in January 1887, "everyone seemed to enjoy the game"; for the Wanderers, however, it was a disaster, the club losing 7-2, both of its goals coming when the club had already conceded seven.
-Griffith Davies was again marked out for being "by far the best back on the field" but also noted for his "rough game all throughout".
+When the tie took place in January 1887, "everyone seemed to enjoy the game"; for the Wanderers, however, it was a disaster, the club losing 7–2, both of its goals coming when the club had already conceded seven.
+Griffith Davies was again marked out as "by far the best back on the field" but also noted for his "rough game all throughout".
 The defeat was put down to the Wanderers playing a long ball game, while Bangor made better use of possession with shorter passes and more clinical finishing.